 2.1 Study Area

 The study was carried out at Adina Deer Park (25°08'25"N, 88°10'24"E) in the Malda district of the state of West Bengal, India.
-The park is recognized by Central Zoo Authority and records an annual footfall of more than 1 lakh visitors.
-This park serves as a vital conservation and breeding center for spotted deer (Axis axis) and also houses other wildlife species like nilgai (Boselaphus tragocamelus) and a variety of birds, including the Asian Openbill Stork (Anastomus oscitans).
-The park's landscape features lush orchard plantations, grasslands, and three small to medium water bodies, creating a serene and biodiverse environment.
-The study area was the enclosure of deer park.
-These storks primarily eat apple snails (Pila globosa) and other snail species that are abundant in the paddy fields and water bodies close to Adina Deer Park.
-These factors make ADP an ideal place for Asian Openbill Storks (AOS) to breed and feed.
-Location and a satellite view of the study area is shown Fig 1.
+The park is recognized by the Central Zoo Authority and records an annual footfall of more than over 100,000 1 lakh visitors.
+This park serves as a vital conservation and breeding center for spotted deer (Axis axis) and also houses other wildlife species, such as like Nilgai (Boselaphus tragocamelus) and a variety of birds, including the Asian Openbill Stork (Anastomus oscitans).
+The park's landscape comprises features lush orchard plantations, grasslands, and three small to medium water bodies, creating a serene and biodiverse environment.
+The study area focused on the dee park was the enclosure of deer park.
+Asian Openbill Stork These storks primarily feed on eat apple snails (Pila globosa) and other snail species, which are abundant in the paddy fields and water bodies surrounding close to Adina Deer Park.
+These factors make ADP an ideal location for the AOS to breed and feed.
+The location and a satellite view of the study area are is shown Fig 1.

 Fig 1: Location of the Study Area